dinomite505/learning_docker/docker-container-assignment/README.md

 `--name <name>` assigns a name to the container.
 If you don't specify a containers name upon creation, one will be assigned to it automatically by Docker.
 <br>

-`-p <port>` part exposes our local port 80 on our host( local machine) and sends all traffic from it to executable running inside that container on port 80 (routes the traffic to the container IP on port 80).
-DOcker publishing format is `<public_port:container_port>`.
+`-p <port>` part exposes our local e.g. port 80 on our host( local machine) and sends all traffic from it to executable running inside that container on port 80 (routes the traffic to the container IP on port 80) allowing external communication with services running inside the container.
+Docker publishing format is `<public_port:container_port>`.
 <br>

 `-e (or --env) MYSQL_RANDOM_ROOT_PASSWORD=yes mysql` when you are running MySQL container it is a good practice to set the environment variable to instruct MySQL to generate a root password during its initialization.